-The Rev. Brian Combs (06T) reaches out to restore respect to members of society most people try to avoid—prostitutes, drug addicts, people with mental illness and those dying of AIDS.
+The Rev. Brian Combs (06T) reaches out to restore respect to members of society most people try to avoid—prostitutes, drug addicts, people with mental illness and those living with AIDS.

 Raised in Charlotte, N.C., Combs attended a suburban United Methodist church that held Christ "aloft in the sky and so far away that not only can you not see him, but you can’t follow him."
 Candler brought Jesus down to Earth for Combs, and he has been building intentional community with people who live on the streets since he graduated.

 "At Candler I was introduced to a Jesus in the gutters, this savior who chose to take on flesh and blood, bone and breath as a derelict among us.
 That was completely revolutionary for me," he says.